 Seed Collection: Florets are replaced by achenes, generally less than 1/8″, oblongoid-oblanceoloid, slightly flattened and or variable coloring, often gray or brown with whitish fine ribs with.
 Each achenes has tufts of light brown hairs that aid in wind distribution.
 Seeds are ripe when they separate easily from the seed head.

 Hardiness Zone: 3 to 8 USDA Zone Map

 Notes: Symphyotrichum laeve, Smooth Aster, is a popular native Aster providing purple flowers with distinctly yellow center on unbranched stems, attracting a plethora of butterflies.
 Noted as deer-resistant by Wild Seed Project.

-Native to almost all of the US (rare in southern VT): Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to almost all of the US, RARE in VT and RI, and much of the Southeastern US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).